rust-lang/book/second-edition/nostarch/chapter01.md

 experiment with new features, we may not find out important flaws until after their release, when we can no longer change things.

-Our solution to this problem is what we call “stability without stagnation” and is the way we can change and improve Rust while making sure that using Rust stays nice, stable, and boring.

-Our guiding principle for Rust releases is this: you should never have to fear upgrading to a new version of stable Rust.
-Each upgrade should be painless.
-At the same time, the upgrade should bring you new features, fewer bugs, and faster compile times.
+Our solution to this problem is what we call “stability without stagnation”, and our guiding principle is this: you should never have to fear upgrading to a new version of stable Rust.
+Each upgrade should be painless, but should also bring you new features, fewer bugs, and faster compile times.

 ### Choo, Choo!
 Release Channels and Riding the Trains